Bacon and Eggs across America.

 “Hello, Noah,” I would have said.
 “How are the

-armadillo’s doing aboard ship?
+armadillo’s doing?
+Do they elephants get seasick?
 How are the wife and kids?”

 At the top of Cadillac Mountain, Maine. |